ramiroaraujo/alfred-tmux-workflow/README.md

 # Tmux Workflow for Alfred app

+Alfred workflow to manage tmux sessions, integrated with iTerm2.
+It can list current sessions, connect to them, kill them or create a new one.
+The connect or create action actually opens iTerm2 and connects to the session.
+It can also open a default bash or zsh shell.

+In order to open iTerm2

 Alfred workflow to open current Finder or Path Finder path in iTerm2, in a Tmux session.
 The workflow is pretty much molded to my needs, with a quite opinionated way of handling tmux.
 Still, I've found there's no default nor preferred way of handling iTerm + tmux, say for example the embeded tmux integration in iTerm is quite unconfortable for my taste.